-You may have contemplated establishing an ADU, or auxiliary dwelling unit, as you want to extend your home and welcome more people to reside in it.
+You may have contemplated establishing an ADU, or auxiliary dwelling unit, as you want to extend your home.
+It is a good way to welcome more people to reside in it.
 This expansion will provide more living areas for anyone who wants it without needing a major relocation.
-But, before finalizing your California ADU plans, keep the following points in mind to make the project go as seamless as possible.
+But, before finalizing your ADU plans, keep the following points in mind.
+And make the project go as seamless as possible.

 The current layout and design of your home

 When creating your ADU plans, among the first factors you must think about is the existing layout and style of your property.
 If it is a brick structure, your ADU must be built to match.
-A discordant unit might lower your home’s value also make it difficult to sell if you ever consider selling it.
+A discordant unit might lower your home’s value.
+This also makes it difficult to sell if you ever consider selling it.

 While it’s critical to stay true to your ideas, you must also employ common sense.
 Otherwise, rather than increasing the home’s value, your investment may depreciate it.